Secondary Meanings : Figural Diptychs

 Artists accepted to be exhibited are responsible for shipping to the Zhou B Art Center and return shipping as well if the work does not sell.
 The Zhou B Art Center will provide an artist agreement which needs to be signed and returned before the exhibition.
 Works which are different than the images originally accepted will not be accepted and shown and will be returned to the artist at their expense.
 Artists are responsible for any insurance coverage for their work.

 Read the full guidelines here and copy and paste onto a new text file stating that you have read and understood how to submit new work, images and text files.
 Place the text file in your folder along with the rest of the materials.
 We prefer to use Dropbox.

 HOW TO SUBMIT

 Prepare a folder according to the specs in our general guidelines including high resolution images, a spec sheet with the information about the works and a CV including a short narrative bio.
 Please make sure to title each image correctly.
 Work which is not submitted correctly or is missing information may run the risk of being deleted before being presented to our curators.
-We will try to respond to each submission and return a note if it has been received.
-If you are a member please do not submit more than once.
+Please do not submit more than once.
 Multiple submissions will be deleted.
-If you are not a member, there is an entry fee of $50 so please make sure your folders are complete before submitting.

 Checklist of materials included in your folder: